Updated July 11, 2023

 How to Calculate?

-Calculating the RR requires firstly determining the following:
+Calculating the RR requires first determining the following:

 - Independent probability of an event occurring under one group with exposure to a particular item.

 - Independent probability of occurring an event occurs under another group with non-exposure to a particular item.

 - As mentioned in the above step, the individual probabilities determined should have the same sample size for uniformity purposes and equal other things except for exposure to a specific item; for instance, a study to find the RR of people affected by Cancer in sure participants with and without smoking.

 - Dividing the probability of occurring an event with exposure by the probability of an event without exposure.

 An illustration to explain the above steps is enumerated below: